clementvidon/Makefile_tutor/README.md

 Addressed to beginners and not to newcomers, the idea behind this tutorial is to **focus on the essential**.
 Anything that is not directly related to the template we are going to explore will not be covered here.
-On the other hand everything is covered in this tutorial will be carefully detailed.
+On the other hand everything that is covered in this tutorial will be carefully detailed.

 Initially intended to help 42 students to step up their makefile skills through a **documented template** that evolves gradually, **step by step**.
 With the aim